srikanth2001/IDP_EE4015/README.md

 # IDP_EE4015

 ## Basic LZ compression
+Compress and Decompress using ZSTD library

+### Installation of ZSTD
+* To install ZSTD and additional header files, check https://www.iith.ac.in/~shashankvatedka/html/miscellaneous/zstd_tutorial.html

 ### Create a dictionary
 * Navigate to the folder containing your text files.
 * Execute the following command.